ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 ~~~~

 The observer pattern is employed in scenarios where message delivery does not involve a central broker.
-Instead, an observer directly subscribes to the observed resource through another entity.
+Instead, an observer directly subscribes to observed resources via a dedicated mechanism.
-Consequently, this other entity possesses direct knowledge of the observer and is responsible for maintaining the subscription state.
+Consequently, these dedicated mechanisms contain information about the observer and are responsible for maintaining subscription state.
 Setting up subscription state between a Verifier and an Attester is conducted via a subscribe operation.
-The subscribe operation is used to convey required Handles for producing Evidence.
+The subscribe operation is used to convey Handles required for Evidence generation.
 Effectively, this allows for a series of Evidence to be pushed to a Verifier, similar to the Uni-Directional model.
-While a Handle Distributor is not required in this model, it is also limited to bi-lateral subscription relationships in which each Verifier has to create and provide its individual Handle.
+While a Handle Distributor is not mandatory in this model, the model is also limited to bi-lateral subscription relationships, in which each Verifier has to create and provide Handles individually.
 Handles provided by a specific subscribing Verifier MUST be used in Evidence generation for that specific Verifier.
 The streaming model without a broker uses the same information elements as the Challenge/Response and the Uni-Directional model.
-Methods to detect excessive time drift that would mandate a refreshed Handle to be conveyed via another subscribe operation are out-of-scope of this document.
+Methods to detect excessive time drift that would render Handles stale and mandate a fresh Handles to be conveyed via another subscribe operation are out-of-scope of this document.

 ### Streaming Remote Attestation with a Broker

 The publish-subscribe messaging pattern is widely used for communication in different areas.
-The strengths of the communication pattern include loose coupling and scalability.
-Unlike the *Streaming Remote Attestation without a Broker* interaction model, Attesters do not (need to) know the corresponding Verifiers of attestation Evidence.
+Unlike the *Streaming Remote Attestation without a Broker* interaction model, Attesters do not (need to) be aware of corresponding Verifiers.
-Nor do Verifiers (need to) know consumers of their produced Attestation Results.
-With an increasing number of Attesters, Verifiers, and Relying Parties, the publish-subscribe pattern may reduce interdependencies and provide better scalability.
+In scenarios with large numbers of Attesters and Verifiers, the publish-subscribe pattern may reduce interdependencies and improve scalability.

-There exist several publish-subscribe technologies and solutions.
-In the IoT landscape, for example, the Message Queuing Telemetry Transport (MQTT) protocol is widely used ({{MQTT}}).
-For remote attestation, the TCG has published the Trusted Network Communications (TNC) specification, an open Network Admission Control (NAC) solution ({{TNC}}).
-TNC is based on a Metadata Access Point (MAC) server which implements the publish-subscribe pattern.
-Further technologies and solutions include, among others, the Advanced Message Queuing Protocol (AMQP), Apache Kafka, Google Cloud Pub/Sub, RabbitMQ, and ZeroMQ.

-With publish-subscribe, clients typically *connect* to (or *register* with) a publish-subscribe server (PubSub server).
+With publish-subscribe, clients typically *connect* to (or *register* with) a publish-subscribe server (PubSub server or Broker).
 Clients may *publish* data in the form of a *message* under a certain *topic*.
 *Subscribers* to that topic get *notified* whenever a message arrives under a topic, and the appropriate message is forwarded to them.
 Depending on the particular  publish-subscribe model and implementation, clients can be either publishers or subscribers or both.